Convergent TV Advertising in 2025 - Basis Technologies

 Innovations like shoppable ads and QR codes, in particular, can enhance the TV advertising experience and deliver value to consumers and marketers alike.
 Shoppable TV allows advertisers to seamlessly integrate e-commerce elements into their content, providing viewers with a direct pathway to make purchases.
 QR codes can play a similar role, offering a quick and convenient way for viewers to access additional information or promotional offers, and giving advertisers an easy way to meaningfully measure impact and attribution for specific ads.

-Using these interactive elements can significantly boost conversion rates, as viewers can instantly act on their interest in a product or service.
+Using these interactive elements allows viewers to instantly act on their interest in a product or service.
 And, better yet, the features seem to be resonating with audiences, with one study finding that 70% of viewers like TV ads with QR codes and 62% would scan a QR code if they saw one in a relevant ad.

 By leaning into new opportunities in the convergent TV landscape to capture and maintain audience attention—and, of course, balancing linear, OTT, and CTV ads with other channels to create a holistic, omnichannel experience for viewers—advertisers can engage with audiences intentionally and elevate their campaigns.

-Another significant effect of generative AI on convergent TV is its ability to enable dynamic content creation for ads.
-Traditional TV ads are static, offering the same message to every viewer.
-However, with generative AI, advertisers can create countless sets of variables for personalization.
+Generative AI is also enabling dynamic content creation for ads, letting advertisers create countless sets of variables for ad personalization across programmatic channels.
 For example, a car commercial can be dynamically adjusted to feature different backgrounds, music, and even dialogue, tailored to match the viewer's preferences and viewing habits.
 If a viewer is watching a suspenseful thriller, the commercial might take on a darker, more intense tone, whereas the same commercial might be lighter and more playful if the viewer is watching a comedy.
 This level of personalization ensures that advertisements are more engaging and relevant to individual viewers, thereby increasing their effectiveness.

 The next several years will continue to see evolution in the convergent TV landscape, as the shift from linear dominance to streaming supremacy continues.
 Advertisers who navigate this complex terrain with agility, embracing the emerging trends and opportunities, are poised to make the most of this transformative era in TV advertising.

-Looking for a deeper dive into how TV advertising fits into your video advertising strategy?
+Looking for a deeper dive into how TV advertising fits into a holistic video advertising strategy?
 Explore how savvy advertising teams can leverage digital video channels effectively and cohesively to create customer journeys that engage audiences and inspire action with Video Unleashed: The Ultimate Guide to Digital Video Advertising.

 Get the Guide